Michael Massey Player Props: Royals vs. Orioles

 Michael Massey At The Plate

-- Massey is batting .228 with four doubles, four home runs and 11 walks.
+- Massey is hitting .222 with four doubles, four home runs and 11 walks.

+- In 50.0% of his 56 games this season, Massey has picked up at least one hit.
+He's also had nine multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.